SWANTON VILLAGE POLICE DEPARTMENT

-The Swanton Village Police Department's School Resource Officer Program at Missisquoi Valley Union Middle School and High School was established in August 2009, and is currently entering its eighth year of operation.
-Since its establishment, the Program and the school's Office of Student Affairs have worked in partnership with other law enforcement agencies, prosecutors, social service providers and the community with great success.
+The Swanton Village Police Department's School Resource Officer Program at Missisquoi Valley Union Middle School and High School was established in August 2009, and is currently entering its ninth year of operation.
+Since its establishment, the Program and the Office of Student Affairs have worked in partnership with other law enforcement agencies, prosecutors, social service providers and the community with great success.
 The result has been the creation of a calm welcoming educational environment founded in acceptance, tolerance and understanding.
-Today, disciplinary referrals are down by over two thirds.
-Criminal Arrests, along with administrative referrals for harassment and bullying are also at an all time low, while the school's football program continues to inspire and energize the entire school community with a spirit of harmony and inclusion that permeates the entire school.
+Today, disciplinary referrals are down by over two thirds, and arrests are rare.
+Administrative referrals for harassment and bullying are also at an all time low, and a spirit of harmony and inclusion continues to permeate the entire school.

-However, the Program's overall success at MVU is directly attributable to the collaborative commitment of law enforcement and educators to a strategy of building strong healthy relationships with kids.
-Quite simply, the operational strategy of the Program translates into the early identification, detection and intervention in serious public safety issues at school and in the community.
+However, the Program's overall success at MVU is directly attributable to the collaborative commitment and efforts of law enforcement officers and public educators working in unison to build strong healthy relationships with young people.
+This unified strategy has resulted in the early identification, detection and intervention in serious public safety issues at school and in the community.
 To date, there have been no deaths or serious injuries at MVU since the Program's inception.

-The currently assigned SRO is a Certified Police Officer in the State of Vermont and an honorably retired Federal Agent with over 46 years of professional experience.
-He holds a Baccalaureate Degree with Honors in Criminal Justice from Northeastern University in Boston, and has also completed and graduated from the Vermont Police Academy in Pittsford, Vermont, the Federal Law Enforcement Training Center in Glynco, Georgia, the Federal Bureau of Prisons Training Academy in Atlanta, Georgia and the Massachusetts Department of Corrections Training Academy in Framingham, Massachusetts, and is now in his 16th year as an Adjunct Instructor of Criminal Justice and his 10th year as a Certified New York Police Academy Instructor.
+The SRO is a Certified Police Officer in the State of Vermont, and an honorably retired federal agent with over 46 years of professional experience.
+He holds a Baccalaureate Degree with Honors in Criminal Justice from Northeastern University in Boston, and has completed and graduated from the Vermont Police Academy in Pittsford, Vermont, the Federal Law Enforcement Training Center in Glynco, Georgia, the Federal Bureau of Prisons Training Academy in Atlanta, Georgia and the Massachusetts Department of Corrections Training Academy in Framingham, Massachusetts, and is now entering his 16th year as an Adjunct Instructor of Criminal Justice and his 11th year as a Certified New York Police Academy Instructor.
 As the department's police officer assigned to MVU, he also participates in continuing professional in-service training sponsored by the Vermont Police Academy and other agencies throughout the year.

 PHILOSOPHY AND OPERATIONS:

-The SRO is embedded in the school and fully subscribes to the time honored "beat cop" approach to kids and their issues, and maintains an open door policy in addressing the needs of the student community.
-The relationship between the SRO and the student community is close, harmonious and devoid of the customary protocols traditionally associated with cops and kids.
-Additionally, kids are also encouraged to access the SRO after hours in the event of a serious problem.
+The SRO is embedded in the school and fully subscribes to the time honored beat cop approach to young people and their issues, and maintains an open door policy in addressing the needs of the student community.
+The relationship between the SRO and the student community is close, harmonious, and devoid of the customary protocols traditionally associated with cops and young people.
+Additionally, youths are also encouraged to access the SRO after hours in the event of a serious problem.

-The Program's philosophy is simple.
-It acknowledges and accepts the fact that being a kid and inexperienced in the ways of a world gone completely mad can often times result in a periodic, or occasional lapse in judgment.
-Therefore, criminal justice proceedings in matters involving kids are invoked only when absolutely necessary.
-The program also subscribes to two adages with regard to being a kid, with age comes wisdom and that every kid in these times should be able to count at least one cop among his or her best friends.
+The Program's philosophy is very simple.
+It acknowledges and accepts the fact that being young and inexperienced in the ways of a world gone completely mad can often times result in a periodic, or occasional lapse in judgment.
+Therefore, criminal justice proceedings in matters involving young people are invoked only when absolutely necessary.
+The SRO subscribes to three adages with regard to being young, hire a teenager while they still know it all, with age comes wisdom and, that every kid in these times should be able to count at least one cop among his or her best friends.

-Unfortunately however, most police encounters with kids usually involve some form of transgression.
+Unfortunately however, most police encounters with young people usually involve some form of transgression.
 In these situations, patience, understanding and tolerance are the key to the Program's strategy.
-Many times, a second or even a third chance maybe necessary to guide a struggling kid to a new reality.
-While the approach may seem permissive, it should be remembered that adolescence is the only period in a kid's life when time is on our side.
-We know from our own experiences as kids that most kids will eventually transition successfully from adolescence to adulthood.
-Thus, a calm, non-judgmental approach with kids can often lead a kid to a critical re-thinking of his/her perception of the world, and this can be transformative.
-During the past seven and a half years, it has been the Program's experience at MVU that a sustained, patient approach with kids can result in positive behavioral changes that transcend adolescence, and significantly shift the odds in favor of a positive outcome.
+Many times, a second or even a third chance maybe necessary to guide a struggling youngster to a new reality.
+While the approach may seem a bit liberal and permissive, it should be remembered that adolescence is the only period in a young person's life when time is on our side.
+We know from our own experiences as young people that most youngsters will eventually transition successfully from adolescence to adulthood.
+Thus, a calm, non-judgmental approach with young people can often lead a youngster to a critical re-thinking of his/her perception of the world, and this can be transformative.
+During the past eight years, it has been the Program's experience that a sustained, patient approach with youngsters can result in positive behavioral changes that transcend adolescence, and significantly shift the odds in favor of a positive outcome.

 CLIMATE AND CULTURE: